 Adding Clean Water to the Pond

-It has high purity levels and has essential minerals that the wildlife will appreciate.
+It has high purity levels and essential minerals that wildlife will appreciate.
 Water from other sources like rivers, dams, and taps contains substances that may populate the pond with algae or pollute it.

 What Can Accessorize The Depth Of A Garden Pond?

-Access and Egress to the ponds edge
+Access and Egress to the edge of the pond

 The recommendation is to strategically place rocks and design the sides to the slope to ensure that a pond accommodates all kinds of wildlife.
 Also, it is essential; to consider eliminating fences and any hindrances that may block nature from accessing.